FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ## Binaural Room

 The Binaural Monitoring module is great for easy channel based system monitoring.
-But it is not the best binaural experience we can provide with Spat Revolution.
-The best way to work with binaural encoding in Spat Revolution is to use a _Virtual Room_ which is binaurally encoding each virtual source at its exact position in a virtual space, with _Artificial Reverberation_ but without modelling any virtual speakers.
+But it is not the best binaural experience we can provide with SPAT Revolution.
+The best way to work with binaural encoding in SPAT Revolution is to use a _Virtual Room_ which is binaurally encoding each virtual source at its exact position in a virtual space, with _Artificial Reverberation_ but without modelling any virtual speakers.
 In fact, in a Binaural Room the only diffusion factor in the modelling is the _[HRTF](5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural?id=hrtf.md)_.

 Each source's direct sound plus the reverberation it creates are modelled and synthesised binaurally for _each individual source_.
 This advanced processing can result in an excellent binaural experience; more precise and natural sounding than using the Binaural Monitoring module to listen to a virtualised Channel Based rendering.
 It is the preferred method to use when rendering Binaural content. <!-- to disk.
 To do that, you simply need to connect the binaural stream from the room directly to a (stereo) SPAT Return path back to your DAW.
 You could record and listen to a Binaural Room by using two output modules, one to the recording route, and one to a headphone output. -->